mttrb/antipopd/README.md

 =============

 By default `antipopd` will run every ten seconds to keep the audio system running.
-If you would like `antipopd` to only "speak" when the computer is connected to a power source you can create a confuration file at `/usr/local/share/antipop/ac_only`.
+If you would like `antipopd` to only *speak* when the computer is connected to a power source you can create a confuration file at `/usr/local/share/antipop/ac_only`.